 Never rely on someone else’s validation.

 8. I will have to rewrite my code for validation.

 There are many changes required for validation, and some will require code changes.
 But we’re typically talking dozens – maybe hundreds of lines of code.
 If your developers were not informed up front that the product would require validation, then they haven’t built in all the FIPS requirements.
 The FIPS 140-2 validated analysis and planning workshop involves the identification, implementation and QA of these changes.

 9. If product development occurred outside the US, it doesn’t qualify.

 Unlike Common Criteria, which has a scheme for each country, FIPS requires no onsite visits, nor does it have a country of origin restriction.
 There are independent validation labs in six countries, all of which have to work with the US and Canada to achieve accreditation.
 Once they’ve done that, it doesn’t matter where their lab is located, where the company they’re working with is located, or where development took place.

 10. We would have to purchase someone else’s library since our product isn’t actually certified.

-Third party libraries are not required for FIPS validation but they do speed up development.
+Third party libraries are not required for FIPS 140-2 validated products but they do speed up development.
 One benefit Corsec customers have is that we work with existing crypto code to help them make the minimum required changes to satisfy FIPS requirements.
 We often validate products using the right combination of existing code, custom code and third party libraries.
 This saves time and cost.